ireneubieto/MyWork/ComputerGraphics/RayTracing&RenderingImprovement/README.md

 ## Engine

-This game was developed in C++ and OpenGL.
+This project was developed in C++ and OpenGL.
 It was done for the UPF course Synthetic Image.

 ## Contributions